-Inpatient Consult Services
+Inpatient Consult Service

 - Employee Health/Occupational Exposures

-- General infectious disease out-patient care clinic
+- General infectious diseases clinic

-- HIV-STD clinic
+- HIV/STD clinic

 - Hepatitis treatment clinic